Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Introduction

 \section{Introduction}

-The quantification of shapes has become an important research direction in both the applied and theoretical sciences.
-It has brought advances to many fields including network analysis \citep{lee2011discriminative}, geometric morphometrics \citep{boyer2011algorithms,gao2019gaussian}, biophysics and structural biology \citep{wang2021statistical, tang2022topological}, and radiogenomics (i.e., the field that aims to predict outcomes such as survival using clinical imaging features and genomic assays) \citep{crawford2020predicting}.
-If shapes are considered random, then their corresponding quantitative summaries are also random --- implying such summaries of random shapes are statistics.
-The statistical inference of shapes based on these quantitative summaries has been of particular interest (e.g., the derivation of confidence sets by \cite{fasy2014confidence} and a framework for hypothesis testing by \cite{robinson2017hypothesis}).
+The quantification of shapes has become an important research direction.
+It has brought advances to many fields including geometric morphometrics \citep{boyer2011algorithms, gao2019gaussian, gao2019gaussianmorphometrics}, biophysics and structural biology \citep{wang2021statistical, tang2022topological}, and radiogenomics \citep{crawford2020predicting}.
+When shapes are considered as random variables, their corresponding quantitative summaries are also random, implying that such summaries of random shapes are statistics.
+The statistical inference on shapes based on these quantitative summaries has been of particular interest \citep{fasy2014confidence, roycraft2023bootstrapping}.

+In this paper, we bring together mathematical and statistical approaches to make three significant contributions to shape statistics: (i) we provide mathematical foundations for the randomness of shapes encountered in applications, bridging algebraic topology \citep{hatcher2002algebraic} and stochastic processes \citep{hairer2009introduction}; (ii) we connect the statistical inference on shape-valued data to the well-studied analysis of variance for functional data \citep[fdANOVA,][]{zhang2013analysis}, bridging topological data analysis \citep[TDA,][]{edelsbrunner2010computational} and functional data analysis \citep[FDA,][]{hsing2015theoretical}; and (iii) our framework does not rely on any assumptions about diffeomorphisms or pre-specified landmarks.